 The Tropical Hideaway, is an exotic marketplace in Adventureland.
-Set along the Jungle River waterfront, this spot serves as an outpost for guests to relax between adventures and discover delicious tastes from all corners of the world.
+Set along the Jungle River waterfront, this spot serves as an outpost for guests to relax between adventures and discover items such as delicious bao buns and a refreshing Dole whip.

-Favorite quick bites include Disney baked goods and Starbucks pastry items along with Starbucks coffee and espresso beverages from Market House on Main Street, U.S.A.; cheddar broccoli soup or clam chowder served in a sourdough bread bowl and shrimp salad from Harbour Galley in New Orleans Square; sandwiches and sweets from the Jolly Holiday Bakery Café on Main Street, U.S.A.; easy-to-eat skewer snacks at Bengal Barbecue and the legendary Dole Whip at Tiki Juice Bar in Adventureland; Mickey-shaped beignets from Mint Julep Bar in New Orleans Square; and hot pizza from Alien Pizza Planet in Tomorrowland.
+Favorite quick bites include Disney baked goods and Starbucks pastry items along with Starbucks coffee and espresso beverages from Market House on Main Street, U.S.A.; cheddar broccoli soup or clam chowder served in a sourdough bread bowl and shrimp salad from Harbour Galley in Critter Country; sandwiches and sweets from the Jolly Holiday Bakery Café on Main Street, U.S.A.; easy-to-eat skewer snacks at Bengal Barbecue and the legendary Dole Whip at Tiki Juice Bar in Adventureland; Mickey-shaped beignets from Mint Julep Bar in New Orleans Square; and hot pizza from Alien Pizza Planet in Tomorrowland.